Natshinnaung: Biography

-When Natshinnaung succeeded as king following the death of his father on 11 August 1609, much of the country had been reunited under the leadership of King Anaukpetlun, one of Natshinnaung's cousins.
-In 1610, Anaukpetlun attacked Toungoo.
-The city surrendered on 4 September 1610 (2nd waning of Tawthalin 972 ME).
-Although the king re-appointed him as viceroy of Toungoo, Natshinnaung was deeply dissatisfied with his reduced status.
-Natshinnaung secretly made an alliance with Portuguese mercenary Filipe de Brito e Nicote, the ruler of Thanlyin, and invited de Brito to attack Toungoo.
-When de Brito's attack failed, Natshinnaung accompanied his "blood brother" de Brito back to Thanlyin.
+When Natshinnaung succeeded his father on 11 August 1609, much of the country had been reunited under the leadership of his cousin Anaukpetlun, who attacked Toungoo in 1610.
+Although Natshinnaung was made viceroy of Toungoo as the city surrendered on 4 September that same year (2nd waning of Tawthalin 972 ME), he was deeply dissatisfied with his reduced status and allied with Filipe de Brito to commence a counter-offensive that ultimately failed.
+Both were executed afterwards upon the fall of Thanlyin, De Brito's domain, to Anaukpetlun's forces.